How to Become a Software Engineer

 Virtually any business you can imagine that uses a database or manages information requires software and people who can develop and manage it.
 From point-of-sale systems in grocery stores and anywhere that sells tickets to big businesses such as Apple and Amazon, software developers “apply their knowledge and skills to develop software,” said Frederick.
 That software can be anything from writing a Python script to reformatting a text file.
 It could mean writing code for a software system that manages hotel reservations or other business functions.

 The fact that software engineering spans companies of any size across a variety of industries is “one reason why it is great to be a software engineer,” Frederick said.
 "You have a lot of options."

 If you are interested in cutting-edge technology and have the grit to learn new skills, "you could write software for an industry that is using software solutions in new ways,” said Frederick.

 "Most software engineering jobs require at least a bachelor's degree," Frederick said.
-A bachelor’s degree in software engineering is ideal, but studying computer science or other STEM fields such as math, science or engineering could help as well.
-And because communication and teamwork skills are as important in this field as in any other, "knowing how to present oneself well on camera and how to converse with others in a synchronous online meeting is a must," Frederick said.
+A bachelor’s degree in software engineering is ideal, but studying computer science or other STEM programs such as math, science or engineering could help as well.

 When it’s time to enter the job market, don’t forget to highlight your transferable skills.
 “Most employers want to see a portfolio of software projects that demonstrate your holistic skills,” said Frederick.
 “Teamwork and communication skills are always important.”

-What Do I Need to Become a Software Engineer?
+What Skills Do You Need as a Software Engineer?

 What is a Career in Software Engineering Typically Like?